 Tips for Buying a Cheap Motherboard

-When you are on the hunt for the best budget motherboard, keep the following in mind:
+When you are on the hunt for a good motherboard for less than $100, keep the following in mind:

 Support for USB 3.0 is a great bonus.
 In fact, it may be a necessity as computers of the future are switching to USB 3.0.